-The state’s capital and largest city, Columbus, Ohio has a collection of affordable entertainment options and attractions that makes family travelers very happy.
+The state’s capital and largest city, Columbus, Ohio has affordable, entertaining attractions that make family travelers very happy.
+My family should know, after so many visits that we stopped counting.

-While visiting Columbus, bring your Tiny Travelers to a great zoo, science center, waterpark and amusement park.
+Bring your Tiny Travelers to a great zoo, science center, waterpark or amusement park.
 Then stroll the quaint, uneven brick streets of Columbus’ German Village or bask in the splendor of downtown’s mix of riverfront skyscrapers, storefronts and walking and bike trails.

 Home to Ohio State University’s Buckeyes, Columbus, Ohio boasts quality education, museums, art, and pedestrian friendly pockets.
 Park your car at the Short North and peruse unique shops, eateries, and galleries or join the Gallery Hop the first Friday of the month.
 When hungry, make your way to the historic German Village for authentic brawtwursts and sausage at Schmidt’s.